pythonarcade/arcade/README.md

 |--------------------|------------------|-------------------|----------------|-------------------|

 > [!NOTE]
-> This version does will not add support for Python 3.12.
-See the Development Preview below.
+> This version does not support Python 3.12.
+See the Development Previews section below.

 ## Development Previews